nikouu/ASP.NET-Core-Large-File-Upload-Examples/README.md

 ## Desired Outcome
 To understand better how Kestrel (I think) handles large body requests.
 Ultimately I'd be keen to know if there is a way to "hot potato" the data from incoming to outgoing while keeping memory usage as low as the CPU will allow it.

+I totally understand if this is a back pressure issue that I don't comprehend.
+Though see Further Thought 4 below for more.

 ## Scenarios
 The following outline the three code examples found in this project.